dotansimha/graphql-code-generator/docs/getting-started/config-field.md

 ### Output Level

-You can also specify the `config` field per output, and then all plugins of that specific output will get the config value:
+If you specify it at the output file level, every plugin for specific output will get the config value:

 ```yml
 schema: schema.graphql